tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * [artificial-neuron.ipynb](Activities/01-Evr_Keras_Intro/Solved/artificial-neuron.ipynb)

-Open the lesson slides, go to the "Activating Your First Artificial Neuron" Section and highlight the following:
+Open the lesson slides, go to the "Activating Your First Artificial Neuron" section, and highlight the following:

 * There are two ways to code a neuron:

   * You can do all the math and code it from scratch using Python, Pandas, and NumPy.

-  * Or, you can use an industry-standard API or framework to speed up your implementation and focus your efforts on improving your model and have a better understanding of the business problem you want to solve.
+  * Or, you can use an industry-standard API or framework to speed up your implementation and focus your efforts on improving your model and gaining a better understanding of the business problem you want to solve.

-* We are going to use [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) to build our Neural Networks.
+* We are going to use [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) to build our neural networks.

-* TensorFlow is an end-to-end open-source platform for machine learning, that allows us to run our code across multiple platforms in a highly efficient way.
+* TensorFlow is an end-to-end, open-source platform for machine learning which allows us to run our code across multiple platforms in a highly efficient way.

 * Keras is an abstraction layer on top of TensorFlow that makes it easier to build models.
 You can relate this to using Plotly Express to create charts instead of using the more verbose Matplotlib library.

 * Using Keras and TensorFlow, we can use the standard `model -> fit -> predict` interface that students are used to seeing.

-Ask students if they have already installed TensorFlow, if some students don't, slack out the [installation guide](../Supplemental/deep_learning_installation_guide.md) and have your TAs to assist students in the process while you continue to the demo.
+Ask students if they have already installed TensorFlow.
+If some students have not, slack out the [installation guide](../Supplemental/deep_learning_installation_guide.md) and have TAs assist students in the process while you continue the demo.

-This demo is an _Everyone Do_ activity where students are encouraged to follow your steps as you code, slack out the unsolved version of the Jupyter Notebook before continuing.
+This demo is an _Everyone Do_ activity; students are encouraged to follow your steps as you code.
+Slack out the unsolved version of the Jupyter Notebook before continuing.

-Open the unsolved version of the Jupyter Notebook, explain to students that you are going to demo how a neural network with a single neuron can be made using Keras, encourage the class to replicate your live coding and highlight the following:
+Open the unsolved version of the Jupyter notebook and tell students you are going to demo how a neural network with a single neuron can be made using Keras.
+Encourage students to replicate your live coding, and highlight the following:

 * We are going to use Keras through TensorFlow, so we import the Keras modules as follows: